Links

 Cabala

 Vernon Jenkins was the great pioneer of Biblical gematria in recent times.
-His discoveries were awe-inspiring and profoundly important.
+His discoveries are profoundly important.
 Unfortunately, he passed away in late 2020 and his website is no longer available.
-However, some of his key papers are available on the Academia website.
-There are also papers on this site.
+However, some of his papers are listed on the Academia website.
+A supporting website can be found at 37Genesis73.

 Cnaan Aviv has an interesting site on gematria that includes an extremely useful calculator.
 It calculates Latin script words by Agrippa's gematria code, although he curiously calls this 'Jewish Gematria'.
 His calculator also produces figures for 'English' and 'Simple' gematria, but these are modern versions without historical provenance.